Adapting to the Metagame in Hearthstone

-Here on Icy Veins, we provide several viable Constructed decks for each class in Hearthstone.
-In theory, these decks (or at least the highest-budget, Legend ones) should allow you to climb to the top of the ladder, all the way to Legend rank.
+Here on Icy Veins we provide a number of highly competitive Constructed decks for each class in Hearthstone.
+In theory, these decks should have what it takes to allow a skilled pilot to climb the top of the ladder, all the way to Legend rank.

 In practice, however, things are not so simple.
 Copying a deck from a website or from a successful player, no matter how good that deck may be, is not a guarantee for success.
 Hearthstone is a dynamic game with an ever-evolving game environment, known as the metagame, or meta, which is capable of transforming a once powerful strategy into a weak one.

-In this article, we will give you some ideas and tips about how to best adapt your decks to the meta-game you are playing in.
+In this article, we will give you some ideas and tips for how to best adapt your decks to the meta you are currently encountering.

 1. Why Is Adapting Important?

 Nothing in Hearthstone happens in a vacuum.
-The value of cards is constantly shifting based on the cards that are actually being played at a given moment.
-In other words, the value of cards depends on the state of the meta-game (which cards/decks are popular, and which are not).
+The value of cards is constantly shifting based on the other cards that are popular at the moment.
+In other words, the value of many cards is dependent on the state of the meta, or which other cards are currently popular or unpopular.

-Every powerful or successful deck is really only truly powerful when facing the decks that it was designed to beat.
+Each deck is only at its best when taking on the style of deck that it was designed to beat.
 No deck in Hearthstone is capable of boasting a favorable matchup against everything, which means that the best deck for any given moment is the deck which has the most favorable and fewest unfavorable matchups against in the current meta.
-If you take a certain successful deck, perhaps a deck that was played by the winner of a Hearthstone tournament, you might find that the deck does very poorly in your environment.
-This is because the meta-game will almost certainly have changed enough for many of the cards in the deck (or for the theme of the deck itself) to no longer be very good.
+If you take a certain successful deck, perhaps a deck that was played by the winner of a Hearthstone tournament, you might find that the deck does very poorly in your current ladder environment.
+This is because the meta at the tournament will almost certainly be different than the meta at you current spot in the ladder.

-Therefore, if you want to be successful, you need to be constantly aware of the meta so you can tweak and alter your deck to improve your chances of defeating the decks and cards that your opponents are using most often.
-In the sections that follow, we will try to give you a good idea of how to do this efficiently.
+If you want to be successful at Hearthstone, you need to be constantly aware of the meta so you can tweak and alter your deck to improve your chances of defeating the decks you are most likely to encounter.
+In the sections that follow, we will try to give you a good idea for how to do this efficiently.

 3. Your Deck Structure

-Before we can talk about how to change your deck to work best in the current meta-game, we need to talk a bit about the structure of a deck.
+Before we can talk about how to change your deck to work best in the current meta, we need to talk a bit about how decks are structured.

 4. Adapting Your Deck